OWASP/Docker-Security/D02 - Patch Management Strategy.md

 # D02 - Patch Management Strategy

-Not patching the infrastructure in a timely fashion is still the most frequent security problem in the IT industry -- see waves of ransomware in the past.
-Most software defects from "off the shelf software" are well known before exploits are written and used.
+Not patching the infrastructure in a timely fashion is still the most frequent security problem in the IT industry which proved Viruses like WannaCry or NotPetya.
+Most software defects from "off the shelf software" are well known for some time before exploits are written and used.
 Sometimes not even a sophisticated exploit is needed.
+All you need to do is patching those known vulnerabilities soon enough.

 This is similar to OWASP Top 10's "Known Vulnerabilities" [1].

-All you need to do is patching those known vulnerabilities soon enough.

-Thus it's necessary to agree and have an approval or at least common understanding _when_ certain patches will be applied.
+It's necessary to agree and have a policy or at least a common understanding _when_ certain patches will be applied.
 Often this strategy would be a task of an Information Security Officer, an ISO or CISO.
-But not having an (C)ISO is no excuse for not having a patch management strategy.
+Not having an (C)ISO is no excuse for not having a patch management strategy.
 Please note that the term patch management strategy in this paragraph the scope is not primarily a technical one.
-Synonymous terms for patch management strategy is patch management policy or plan, or  security SLA is being used.
+Synonymous terms for patch management strategy is patch management policy or plan, or security SLA.

 ## Threat Scenarios

 The worst thing which can happen to your container environment is that either the host(s) are compromised or the orchestration tool.
 The first would enable the attacker to control all the containers running on the host, the second will enable the attacker to control all containers on _all_ hosts which the software is managing.

 The most severe threats to the host are kernel exploits from within a container through abuse of Linux sys(tem)calls which lead to root access [2].
-Also the orchestration software has interfaces whose defaults were weak and have shown numerous problems in the past [3], [4], [5].
+Also the orchestration software has interfaces whose defaults were weak and have shown numerous problems in the past [3].

 While threats from the Linux kernel can be partly mitigated by constraining syscalls further (see D4) and network access restrictions (D3) can be applied to reduce the network vector for the orchestration, it is important to keep in mind that you can't mitigate future security problems, like from remaining syscalls, other than by patching.
 The likelihood of such an incident might be small, however the impact is huge, thus resulting in a high risk.